TechnologyEnhancedLearning/DLSV2/README.md

 Open the file and click the icon to the left of the class name.

 ## Run all the tests
 Open the solution explorer.
 Right click the test project you want (DigitalLearningSolutions.Web.Tests or DigitalLearningSolutions.Data.Tests) and select "Run tests".

+## Typescript tests
+The typescrpt tests are run using Jasmine, and can be found in `DigitalLearningSolutions.Web/Scripts/spec`.
+They should run in the same way as all the other tests, in the Test Explorer.
+If you have any issues, make sure the scripts are built by running `npm run build` inside `DigitalLearningSolutions.Web`.

+The tests can also be run using `npm t`.

+## Typescript linting
+The typescript is linted with eslint.
+In Visual Studio, go to `Tools>Options>Text Editor>Javascript/Typescript>Linting>General` and tick "Enable ESLint".
+This will highlight any lint errors in the editor.

+Linting can be run with `npm lint` inside `DigitalLearningSolutions.Web`. `npm lint-fix` may autofix some errors.

 # Troubleshooting